-Unit Description Preparing Management Accounting Information The purpose of this unit is to allow pupils to develop the knowledge and understanding of internal accounting information and the ability to prepare such information using a range of routine and complex accounting techniques.
+Unit Description Preparing Management The purpose of this unit is to allow pupils to develop the knowledge and Accounting Information understanding of internal accounting information and the ability to prepare such information using a range of routine and complex accounting techniques.
 Pupils will carry out learning activities that extend their understanding of the significant impact that management accounting information has on making decisions about the future planning, control and success of the organisation.
 Analysing Accounting Information The purpose of this unit is to allow pupils to develop the knowledge and understanding of the interpretation and analysis of accounting information, and the ability to interpret and analyse such information using a range of routine and complex techniques.
 They will carry out learning activities that allow them to investigate, analyse and report on an organisation's current financial position and performance, and to offer financial solutions that can assist in future planning and decision-making.
 This will provide pupils with an understanding of financial analysis.
-Preparing Financial Accounting Information The general aim of this unit is to allow pupils to develop skills, knowledge and understanding relating to the preparation of routine Accounting information knowledge and anderstanding relating to the preparation of routine and complex financial accounting information.
+Preparing Financial The general aim of this unit is to allow pupils to develop skills, knowledge Accounting Information and understanding relating to the preparation of routine and complex financial accounting information.
 Pupils will explore a range of business structures and gain understanding of the application of a range of current financial accounting regulations associated with these structures.
 This will provide pupils with an understanding of accounting standards and practices.
 The information will be used to establish the historical and current financial position and performance of the organisation.
-Recording Transactions in the Ledger The purpose of this unit is to provide pupils with basic knowledge and skills to record transactions from day books into a double-entry bookkeeping system, to extract a trial balance and complete a VAT return for one month.
+Recording Transactions The purpose of this unit is to provide pupils with basic knowledge and in the Ledger skills to record transactions from day books into a double-entry bookkeeping system, to extract a trial balance and complete a VAT return for one month.
 Professional Ethics for Accountants This unit is designed to give pupils an opportunity to develop skills to understand the ethical responsibilities of an accountant working within the profession.
 It will allow learners an opportunity to analyse problems in order to form judgements about appropriate and inappropriate behaviour in an accounting environment.